 A recent study showed that NFL fans in Iowa look north, as the Minnesota Vikings are the most supported franchise in the state.
-However, it was far from clear cut, as there is a large swathe of support for the Chicago Bears, the Kansas City Chiefs and the Green Bay Packers, too.
+However, it was far from clear-cut, as there is a large swathe of support for the Chicago Bears, the Kansas City Chiefs, and the Green Bay Packers.

 While there isn’t an NFL franchise in Iowa, it has produced many great football players over the years.
 Some of the biggest names to come from the Hawkeye State include Kurt Warner, Marshal Yanda, Tim Dwight, Darren Sproles and Casey Wiegmann.

-The start of the NFL season is the busiest time of the year for sportsbooks, with some of the best promotions appearing during the late summer.
+The start of the NFL season is the busiest time for sportsbooks, with some of the best promotions appearing during the late summer.

-Within every NFL game, you’ll find a variety of bet types that are available at several sportsbooks.
+Within every NFL game, you’ll find a variety of bet types available at several sportsbooks.
 Here’s a detailed look at the three most popular NFL bets:

 The point spread is perhaps the most popular bet of all when it comes to NFL betting.

-With the point spread, the sportsbook will add points on to the underdogs total to effectively make the game a 50/50 proposition.
+With the point spread, the sportsbook will add points to the underdog total to effectively make the game a 50/50 proposition.
 Then you can bet whichever side you choose, usually at odds of -110.